10 Weird and Wonderful Plants and Flowers

 A sunflower’s bending action is a result of one side of the stem growing faster than (and therefore, elongating more than) the other side.
 During the early part of the day, the east side of the stem elongates, which makes the plant “lean” increasingly in the opposite direction.
 The opposite is true during the evening and nighttime hours.

 Cacti are known more for their prickly spines than their blooms.
-That is, unless you’re talking about the night-blooming cereus (cereus is a genus of cacti that bloom at night).
-It’s infamous for its short-lived, silvery-white nighttime blooms.
-By blooming at night, they reduce competition for pollinators for other plants.
-The majestic “Queen of the Night,” which is one type of night-blooming cereus, not only blooms at night, it also only blooms once a year!
+That is, unless you’re talking about the night-blooming cereus.
+Cereus is famous for its short-lived, silvery-white nighttime flowers.
+By blooming at night, they reduce competition with other plants for pollinators.
+The majestic “Queen of the Night,” one type of night-blooming cereus, blooms at night only once a year.

 Rhododendrons are cold hardy evergreen shrubs.
 But just because most species are able to withstand a hard freeze, doesn’t mean the weather can’t get too cold for their taste.
 On frosty winter and spring mornings, their long, leathery leaves curl up like cigars.
 Rhododendrons do this as a defense mechanism to protect themselves from dehydration in cold weather.
 Since the shrub loses water through its leaves, whenever the ground is frozen, the roots aren’t able to sip enough groundwater from the soil to replace what would be lost through the leaves—so its leaves spiral inward to keep water from escaping.
 Once the ground warms again, its leaves unfurl.